First-timer Road Trip to Okinawa – Part 2

 Our Okinawa Beef session coming soon.
 Diners are provided with bibs to minimise the oil splatter on their clothing.
 One of the highlights of this restaurant is the chef’s performance during cooking as they flip and throw their cooking utensils as they prepare your dishes.

 Always a nice feeling to see your food being prepared right in front of you.
-The “volcano” fried rice is a nice option to have in the menu packages.
+The “volcano” fried rice is an interesting option to have in the menu packages.

 Many sincere thanks for coming along my pixels journey.
 Should any readers be keen to go on a similar self-drive trip in the future, please feel free to drop me a message or check out Jetabout Holidays package HERE!